mortael/script.skinshortcuts/resources/docs/advanced/Managing widgets.md

 Skin Shortcuts own widgets groupings provides a 'Default Widgets' node (or the option to install the 'Default Widgets' node) which is powered by the Skin Helper Service, and lets the user choose from widgets provided by the Skin Helper Service itself, the Library Data Provider script, the Extended Info script and the Smart(ish) Widgets script.

-To allow the user the chance to install aditional widget providers when browsing the 'Default Widgets', Skin Shortcuts enables the 'Get More...' button of the select dialog and manages installation of the additional widget providers.
+To allow the user the chance to install additional widget providers when browsing the 'Default Widgets', Skin Shortcuts enables the 'Get More...' button of the select dialog and manages installation of the additional widget providers.
 If you are customising how the widgets presented by Skin Helper Service are displayed, you may wish to remove this link.
 This is done by including the following in the skins [overrides.xml](./overrides.md) file:-

 `<defaultwidgetsGetMore>False</defaultwidgetsGetMore>`